Alan-Bai1/BSE_Alan-s_Portfolio/index.md

 # Challenges

 However, this milestone was the hardest one of them all.
 This was mainly because of the amount of coding that it required.
 For example, I spent an entire day of debugging trying to figure out why my code jsut skipped a screen.
 Then, I realized that one line of code should be placed 3 lines earlier than it was.
 Another time, I was wondering why half my code did not work when I found out that a bracket was paired wrong and it excluded the code.
 I also did not know too much code especially with arrays.
 Arrays are a list that can store data as elements which can be changed or read to see the value.
+I needed the array to store the amount of time in each zones.
+However, to change screens, I also had to use a variable that took a long time to debug since all the information of each screen corresponds to the value of the variable.

 # Next Steps